SeismoFelix/mtuq_workshop_2022_Iceland/README.txt

 ********

-Add these lines to event_input_mtuq2022.py for dowloading the supplementary material data
+Add these lines (from the Hashtag)to event_input_mtuq2022.py for dowloading the supplementary material data

 # Iceland Event SA
     if iex == 5: